chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 #### `Owner.inject`

-The `inject` function is currently defined as:
+The `inject` method is currently defined as:

 ```ts
 interface Owner {